Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Some consequences of Theorem

+We start by deducing from Theorem \ref{thmscheme} an apparently stronger statement, Theorem \ref{thmaux}.
+As before we consider an abelian scheme $\cA$ over a smooth irreducible curve $S$, of relative dimension $g$ and an irreducible curve $\cC\subseteq \cA$, not contained in a fixed fiber.
+Everything is defined over a fixed number field $k$.

+\begin{theorem} Let $m$ be an integer, $1\leq m \leq g$.
+If the intersection of $\cC$ with the union of all flat subgroup schemes of $\cA$ of codimension at least $m$ is infinite, then there exists a finite cover $S'\rightarrow S$ such that $\cC\times_S S'$ is contained in a flat subgroup scheme of $\cA\times_S S'$ of codimension at least $m-1$. \end{theorem}

+\begin{proof} We can suppose $m\geq 3$.
+Note that, if the hypothesis is true for $\cC$ in $\cA$ then it is true after any base change.
+We can therefore suppose that there is a $G$ that is the smallest component of a flat subgroup scheme of $\cA$ containing $\cC$ and that after any base change $S'\rightarrow S$, the curve $\cC\times_S S'$ is not contained in a flat subgroup scheme of smaller dimension.
+Note that, for any positive integer $d$, Theorem \ref{thmm} is true for $\cC$ if and only if it is true for the image of $\cC$ under the multiplication-by-$d$ map.
+Therefore we can suppose that $G$ is an abelian subscheme $\cB$ of $\cA$.
+If the codimension of $\cB$ in $\cA$ is at least $m-1$ we are done so we suppose codim$_\cA (\cB)\leq m-2$.
+Any point of $\cC$ lying in a component $H$ of a flat subgroup scheme of $\cA$ of codimension at least $m$ lies also in $H\cap \cB$.
+This is a component of a flat subgroup scheme of $\cB$.
+We see that it has codimension at least 2 in $\cB$:

+Then $\cC$ contains infinitely many points lying in flat subgroups schemes of $\cB$ of codimension at least 2 and so, by Theorem \ref{thmscheme}, it is contained in a proper flat subgroup scheme of $\cB$ (possibly after a base change), contradicting the minimality of $\cB$. \end{proof}

-In this section we deduce a statement which will then be used for proving Theorem \ref{Pellthm}.
+The following statement will be used for proving Theorem \ref{Pellthm}.
 The key point is that, by Lemma \ref{lemmat}, an abelian scheme whose generic fiber has no one-dimensional abelian subvariety cannot have codimension 1 flat subgroup schemes.

-\begin{corollary} Let $\mc{A}$ be an abelian scheme over a smooth irreducible curve $S$, where everything is defined over $\Qbar$.
-Let $\cC \subseteq \cA$ be an irreducible curve also defined over $\Qbar$, not contained in a fixed fiber.
-Suppose moreover that the generic fiber of $\cA$ has no one-dimensional abelian subvariety.
-Then, $\cC \cap \bigcup G$ is finite where the union runs over all flat subgroup schemes of $\cA$ which do not contain $\cC$. \end{corollary}
+\begin{corollary} Let $\mc{A}, S$ and $\cC$ be as above.
+If $\cC \cap \bigcup G$, where the union runs over all flat subgroup schemes of $\cA$ which do not contain $\cC$, is infinite, then there exists a finite cover $S'\rightarrow S$ such that the generic fiber of $\cA\times_S S'$ contains a one-dimensional abelian subvariety. \end{corollary}

-\begin{proof} Let $G$ be the smallest component of a flat subgroup scheme containing $\cC$.
-By the theory of abelian varieties, $G$ is nothing but the translate of an abelian subscheme $\mc{B}\rightarrow S$ by a torsion section.
-We can then prove our claim for $f(\cC)$ where $f$ is an appropriate finite and flat morphism sending $G$ to $\mc{B}$.
-Indeed, it is clear that $\mc{B}$ is the smallest component of a flat subgroup scheme containing $f(\cC)$ and recall that, if $H$ is a flat subgroup scheme of $\cA$, then $f^{-1}(H)$ is a flat subgroup scheme of the same dimension.
-Finally, the claim of the corollary follows from Theorem \ref{thmscheme} applied to $f(\cC)$ as a curve inside $\mc{B}$ which is not contained in a proper flat subgroup scheme, after noticing, as pointed out above, that all proper subgroup schemes of $\mc{B}$ have codimension at least 2. \end{proof}